SingMOS-Pro: An Comprehensive Benchmark for Singing Quality Assessment

 \section{Abstract}

 Singing voice generation progresses rapidly, yet evaluating singing quality remains a critical challenge.
 Human subjective assessment, typically in the form of listening tests, is costly and time consuming, while existing objective metrics capture only limited perceptual aspects.
-In this work, we introduce SingMOS-Pro, a dataset for automatic singing quality assessment.
-Building on our preview version SingMOS, which provides only overall ratings, SingMOS-Pro expands annotations of the additional part to include lyrics, melody, and overall quality, offering broader coverage and greater diversity.
-The dataset contains 7,981 singing clips generated by 41 models across 12 datasets, spanning from early systems to recent advances.
-Each clip receives at least five ratings from professional annotators, ensuring reliability and consistency.
-Furthermore, we explore how to effectively utilize MOS data annotated under different standards and benchmark several widely used evaluation methods from related tasks on SingMOS-Pro, establishing strong baselines and practical references for future research.
-The dataset can be accessed at \url{https://huggingface.co/datasets/TangRain/SingMOS-Pro}.
+In this work, we introduce \textbf{SingMOS-Pro}, a dataset for automatic singing quality assessment.
+Building on our preview version SingMOS, which provides only overall ratings, SingMOS-Pro extends the annotations of the additional data to include \textit{lyrics}, \textit{melody}, and \textit{overall} quality, offering broader coverage and greater diversity.
+The dataset contains 7,981 singing clips generated by 41 models across 12 datasets, spanning from early systems to recent state-of-the-art approaches.
+Each clip is rated by at least five experienced annotators to ensure reliability and consistency.
+Furthermore, we investigate strategies for effectively utilizing MOS data annotated under heterogeneous standards and benchmark several widely used evaluation methods from related tasks on SingMOS-Pro, establishing strong baselines and practical references for future research.
+The dataset is publicly available at \url{https://huggingface.co/datasets/TangRain/SingMOS-Pro}.